 - Sloping roofline reduces rear headroom compared with boxier SUVs

-Kia EV6 vs traditional electric SUVs
+Kia EV6 vs mid-size electric SUVs

 Where the EV5 prioritises comfort, the EV6 aligns more closely with sportier rivals with a swoopy design, good performance and surprising space.